syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Comments.md

 WordDocument document = new WordDocument();

-//Add a section & a paragraph in the document
+//Adds a section and a paragraph in the document

 document.EnsureMinimal();

 IWParagraph paragraph = document.LastParagraph;

-//Append text to the paragraph
+//Appends text to the paragraph

 paragraph.AppendText("Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua");

-//Add comment to a parahraph
+//Adds comment to a parahraph

 WComment comment = paragraph.AppendComment("comment test");

-//Specify the author of the comment
+//Specifies the author of the comment

 comment.Format.User = "Peter";

-//Specify the initial of the author
+//Specifies the initial of the author

 comment.Format.UserInitials = "St";

-//Save and close the Word document
+//Saves and closes the Word document

 document.Save("Comment.docx", FormatType.Docx);